zyebytevt/zodiac/docs/functions/getEvents.md

 ## Notes

 - The `dayIndex` parameter should be a valid index within the range of available days.
+- The events contained in the list are immutable and therefore cannot be changed.
 - The returned list of `Event` objects can be empty if there are no events for the specified day.
 - The `Event` objects can contain various properties such as event title, description, start time, end time, etc.